shreyanshSingh06/F1-Strategy-Maker/README.md

 My first ever programming project.
 Kept here unchanged as a snapshot of where I started.

 A command-line Formula 1 race strategy builder based on the 2022 Mexico Grand Prix.
-You enter a race distance and pick tyre compounds for each stint, the programme validates your inputs (stint lengths, compound rules, the two-compound regulation), and it plots your resulting strategy with matplotlib.
+You enter a race distance and pick tyre compounds for each stint, the program validates your inputs (stint lengths, compound rules, the two-compound regulation), and it plots your resulting strategy with matplotlib.

 ## What it does